nuthanc/angular_advanced_fast/pipes-final/README.md

 * Add input to get the filter from the user
 * Use two way binding to filteredStatus property
 * Use filter pipe in ngFor loop to filter elements based on the status

+### Pure and Impure Pipes (or How to fix the Filter Pipe)

+* Pipe by default is run(triggered) only when the Pipe argument(input) changes
+* This a good behaviour, otherwise Angular would have to rerun the Pipe when any data on the Page changes, which causes significant Performance issues
+* But if you want it to run even for Array and Object updates, we need to set pure: false in Pipe decorator